Space Mountain (Magic Kingdom): Trains

 The trains featured on the ride each consist of two rocket-shaped cars.
 Each car consists of three rows that seat one rider per row, resulting in a total capacity of six riders per train.
 From 1975 to 1989, the train cars featured two rows instead of three.
-Each row seated two riders in a configuration similar to Matterhorn Bobsleds, where one passenger in each row sat in front of the other in a lap-seating configuration.
+Each row seated two riders in a configuration similar to the original trains used on the Matterhorn Bobsleds, where one passenger in each row sat in front of the other in a lap-seating configuration.
 The total capacity was previously eight riders per train.

-The trains introduced in 1989 are cosmetically similar to the originals and still consisted of two rocket cars joined together.
+The trains introduced in 1989 are cosmetically similar to the originals and still consisted of two cars joined together.
 The newer trains introduced the use of lap bars, with an early iteration using a horseshoe-shaped design.
 In 1998, an updated T-bar-shaped design for the restraints was introduced.
 The original color scheme of the trains was white, but in the 2009 refurbishment, the trains were modified with new seat fabric and repainted in a blue and gray color scheme.